poppy-project/poppy-project.org/_pages/robots/humanoid/en.md

 The Poppy Humanoid kit is distributed by Génération Robots.

-<a href="http://www.generationrobots.com/en/312-poppy-humanoid-robot" class="button success">Order your own Poppy Humanoid</a>
+<a href="http://www.generationrobots.com/en/312-poppy-humanoid-robot" class="button success">Order your Poppy Humanoid</a>

 Alternatively, you can aggregate all components needed by your own, using the latest [bill of material]({{ site.data.links.bom.humanoid }}).